wso2-extensions/siddhi-store-solr/README.md

 ##### Prerequisites for using the feature
  - A Solr server should be started in cloud mode.
- - A Default configset needs to be uploaded to the zookeper of SolrCloud (If you test in your local machine, you can start the Solr cloud using ./solr -e cloud and upload the "basic_configs" configset)
+ - A Default configset needs to be uploaded to the zookeper of SolrCloud (If you test in your local machine, you can start the Solr cloud using  command "./solr -e cloud" and upload the "basic_configs" configset)

 ---
 ##### Deploying the feature